Client-Side Instructions

 The example below shows the following:

-If the key is set to passive mode, and the session was classified as not requiring a challenge, the modal box will disappear automatically after an imperceptible pause.
+3. If the key is set to passive mode, or the session was classified as not requiring a challenge, the modal box will disappear automatically after an imperceptible pause and will not be seen by the user.

 In this example, Configuration Object parameters are manually set, and additional parameters can be passed if necessary.